iammerus/http-over-lan-p2p/README.md

 #### What should it do?

-So we have to HTTP servers.
+So we have two HTTP servers.
 The one for pingbacks and one for the actual information interchange

 1. Pingback HTTP Server